 (For those who might want to connect the mike and speaker through separate mono audio jacks or bare-wire connectors, a separate version of this will feature those options in place of the TRRS jack and right-angle headers.
 That's why the board is labeled Sound Processing Shield 1; the other one will be Sound Processing Shield 2.
 That will be the only difference, so all sketches should work equally well with both.)

-As a bonus, there's also a Qwiic connector... because, well, you can never have too many Qwiic connectors.
+As a bonus, the board also has three Qwiic connectors... because, well, you can never have too many Qwiic connectors.

 This Shield is designed to be usable with either an electret or piezoelectric microphone.
 By default, it's set up for an electret; to use it with a piezo (without it sounding tinny), just switch the "Mic Type" solder jumper on the underside from "E" to "P."

-The 1MΩ Pull-Up resistors are connected by default.
-If you have other I2C boards with their own Pull-Up resistors, you may want to disconnect these by opening the solder jumpers next to them.
+The 10kΩ Pull-Up resistors are connected by default.
+If you have other I2C boards with their own Pull-Up resistors, you may...Read more »